Part-DB/Part-DB-server/README.md

 It is installed on a web server and so can be accessed with any browser without the need to install additional software.

 The version in this Repository is a complete rewrite of the legacy [Part-DB](https://github.com/Part-DB/Part-DB) (Version < 1.0) based on a modern framework.
-In the moment it lacks many features from the old Part-DB and the testing and documentation is not finished, so this version is not recommendend for productive work!!
+In the moment it lacks some features from the old Part-DB and the testing and documentation is not finished.
+Part-DB is in undergoing development, that means features and appeareance can change, and the software can contain bugs.

+If you find a bug, please open an [Issue on Github](https://github.com/Part-DB/Part-DB-symfony/issues) so it can be fixed for everybody.

 ## Demo
 If you want to test Part-DB without installing it, you can use [this](https://part-db.herokuapp.com) Heroku instance.